ajpharrelo/URL-Shortener/README.md

 and then saving it locally with an id attached, so that when a user requests the id they will be redirected to the original url.

 ## Saved data
-The processed links are saved locally within the application root folder inside the **/data/** folder, they are stored with the following information.
+The processed links are saved locally within the data folder as a json file **/data/links.json**, they are stored with the following information.

 - url, The original url.
 - id, the unique id.